havy-nine/garment_Fusion/BUG_FIX.md

 # Bug Fix

 There are some modifications to isaacsim's backbone code.
-These are the following (you can ):
+These are the following (you can find all the file in 'isaac-sim-2023.1.1'):

 1. File_Path -> "exts/omni.isaac.motion_generation/omni/isaac/motion_generation/lula/interface_helper.py"